 When you first enter the world of online bingo, especially after joining a few sites, offers of various kinds will bombard you on a pretty regular basis.

 Sifting through them and figuring out what they mean can be confusing at first!
 However, there are two broad categories that are quite important; deposit bonuses and no deposit bingo bonuses.

-No deposit bonuses come up on fewer bingo sites by far, so they’re pretty valuable and worth considering whenever they appear.
+No deposit bonuses, like this one from Madslots, come up on fewer bingo sites by far, so they’re pretty valuable and worth considering whenever they appear.
 They allow you to try out a site for free, even having a shot at winning some cash, without making any deposit – no risk to you at all!

 This is obviously very handy compared to a standard deposit bonus which does require you to spend some money.
 Keep an eye out for no deposit bonuses!

 What is a no deposit offer?

 To make sense of a no deposit offer, it’s worth first understanding welcome bonuses.

 Most online bingo sites have welcome bonuses, which are simply a promotion that applies to new joiners, usually triggered by their first deposit.
 So, the player deposits cash and gets a bonus as a welcome to the site.